-- Deliver various road and building related programs of works as adopted by Council. - Maintain the existing road network within the currently available funds. - Manage infrastructure related customer requests to ensure the rapid resolution of requests. - Manage the procurement of goods and services to support Council's operations, in accordance with good governance principles. - Manage Council's plant & fleet vehicles to support the delivery of Council's services - Responsible for Local Emergency Management and Emergency Services (RFS & SES). - Construct new parks, playgrounds, sporting and community facilities. - Maintains 186 Buildings of which 15 are available for hire and approximately 20 are stand-alone Public conveniences.
+- · Deliver various road and building related programs of works as adopted by Council. - Maintain the existing road network within the currently available funds - Manage infrastructure related customer requests to ensure the rapid resolution of requests. - Manage the procurement of goods and services to support Council's operations, in accordance with good governance principles. - Manage Council's plant and fleet vehicles to support the delivery of Council's services. - Responsible for Local Emergency Management and Emergency Services (Rural Fire Service (RFS) and State Emergency Service (SES)). - Maintains 186 buildings, of which 15 are available for hire and approximately 20 are stand-alone public conveniences.